merce-fra/PELCA/README.md

 ## Usage

+To use the tool:

+- You need to download the Python `.py` files from the [src](/src) and place them in the same directory.
-To use the tool, you must work with a specific Excel input file.
+- You must work with a specific Excel input file.
 You can find the general template in [Input](/Input) (Input - template.xlsx).

+### Excel file

 The Excel file is divided into 8 sheets that need to be filled out. **Cells highlighted in orange indicate areas that need to be modified.** :